-The table [A.01] provides an overview of key financial and performance indicators of DMG MORI AKTIENGESELLSCHAFT.
+The table A.01 provides an overview of key financial and performance indicators of DMG MORI AKTIENGESELL SCHAFT.

-DMG MORI AKTIENGESELLSCHAFT successfully concluded financial year 2021.
+DMG MORI AKTIENGESELLSCHAFT successfully concluded the financial year 2022.
 Sales revenues were above budget due to adjustments made to offset cost allocations to subsidiaries.
-EBIT exceeded the forecast in financial year 2021 largely due to not planned exchange rate gains.
-Capital expenditures for intangible assets and in particularly property, plant and equipment were higher than forecast due to modernization and measures at the Bielefeld site.
-The number of employees slightly decreased from the previous year.
+EBIT increased the forecast in the financial year 2022 largely due to not planned exchange rate gains.
+Capital expenditures for intangible assets and in particularly property, plant and equipment matched the forecast.
+The number of employees strongly increased from the previous year due to the addition/integration of two departments previously belonging to a subsidiary of DMG MORI AKTIENGESELLSCHAFT.

-Corporate governance statement pursuant to section 289f of the german commercial code (HGB) Rusiness Report information not reviewed for content
+Corporate governance statement pursuant to section 289f of the german commercial code (HGB) Business Report information not reviewed for content